 The Torver Trail

-Coniston once had its own railway line connected to the Furness Railway, abandoned in 1958.
+Coniston once had its own railway line connected to the Furness Railway, which was abandoned in 1958.
 However, in recent years, parts of the track bed have been converted to form a cycle path: The Torver Trail!

 The Grasmere Trail

-10 miles return, moderate
+Distance: 10 miles return

 The route is uneven and undulating, taking in some short steep hills and descents.
-It is well sign-posted as it’s also Route 6 on the National Cycle Network – what could be more inviting on a pleasant day than to stop for a picnic on the tranquil shores of Grasmere?
+It is well signposted as it’s also Route 6 on the National Cycle Network.
+What could be more inviting on a pleasant day than to stop for a picnic on the tranquil shores of Grasmere?

 Great Mell Fell and Little Mell Fell Cycle Loop

-Great Mell Fell and Little Mell Fell are both surrounded by a network of quiet lanes at a fairly high level, which makes the area perfect to explore by bike.
-Start out and finish at Pooley Bridge, and you can stop for some after-ride refreshments at a choice of local cafés or pubs.
+Great Mell Fell and Little Mell Fell are both surrounded by a network of quiet lanes at a fairly high level, which makes the area perfect to explore by road bike.
+Start out and finish at Pooley Bridge, where you can stop for some after-ride refreshments at a choice of local cafés or pubs.

 The Eskdale Trail

-8.5 miles one way, suitable for many abilities with one challenging section
+Difficulty: Suitable for many abilities with one challenging section

-The Eskdale Trail is a waymarked cycling route with no cars, which reaches from Dalegarth in the Eskdale valley to the coastal town of Ravenglass.
+The Eskdale Trail is a waymarked cycling route with no cars, which reaches from Dalegarth in the Eskdale Valley to the coastal town of Ravenglass.
 The route is suitable for most ages, with one difficult section that may be a challenge for some.

-A tour of Borrowdale
+A tour of Borrowdale and Derwentwater

 Langdale Cycle Trail

-11 miles, moderate with steep sections
+Difficulty: Moderate with some steep sections

 Begin your ride at Stickle Ghyll car park and be aware there’s a steep climb near the beginning of this route, perfect for getting the hard part out of the way.
 Be sure to stop and look back when you reach the top for fantastic views.
-Chesters by the River is a café and acts as the turnaround point on this trail – grab a refreshing drink before returning the way you came to the Stickle Ghyll car park.
+Chesters by the River is a café and acts as the turnaround point on this trail – grab a refreshing drink before returning the way you came to Stickle Ghyll car park.